nelsonjchen/milkdo-bot/README.md

-# Dialoh Bot
+# Milkdo Bot

+STATUS: Hardcoded to only respond to messages from a specific list of users and a specific project/category.

-Serverless [grammy.js](https://grammy.dev/) bot to help me converse with Ukrainian-speaking friends.
+Serverless [grammy.js](https://grammy.dev/) bot to help us add items to a grocery list

 Whitelisted to only respond to messages from a specific list of users.

+HARDCODED for one's own use case.
+Just reference.
+Maybe you can use it as a starting point.

 Runs on Cloudflare Workers to take advantage of their reliable and scalable infrastructure.